edoardoColi/5G_Sandbox/README.md

 ## 5G Network simulation
 For emulating and testing a 5G Network we are going to use ComNetsEmu, a testbed and network emulator designed for the NFV/SDN teaching book "Computing in Communication Networks: From Theory to Practice".
-We are taking all the installing information from official [website](https://git.comnets.net/public-repo/comnetsemu), if needed there is also a dumped comnetsemu public-repo webpage in [this pdf](https://github.com/edoardoColi/5G_Sandbox/blob/edoardoColi/docs/Dump_public-repo_comnetsemu.pdf).
-The recommended and easiest way to install ComNetsEmu is to use Vagrant and Virtualbox; for this reason I provided a *setupVirtualBox.sh* script to automate the installation.
+The recommended and easiest way to install ComNetsEmu is to use Vagrant and Virtualbox; for installing them I provided a *setupVirtualBox.sh* script to automate the installation.
-Long story short commands are:
+Long story short, after the script, commands are:
 ```
 $ cd ~
 $ git clone https://git.comnets.net/public-repo/comnetsemu.git